GoonerM466/iptvboss-support-agent/docs/troubleshooting/03_application_crashes_startup_updates.md

 - Try older backup file
 - Recent backup might also be corrupted
 - Go back to last known good state
+- Try cloud or URL backups
+   - URL must point to a direct download file
+      - With Dropbox make sure the end of the URL is `&dl=1` for direct download

 **7. Get diagnostic information**
 - Before moving IPTVBoss folder, copy most recent log from `IPTVBoss/logs`